Redraw!

 The ocean at the heart of your educational projects

-Turn education on sustainable development into a hands-on experience!The RETRACE! program’s cleanups offer an innovative educational approach that is perfectly aligned with ESD (Education for Sustainable Development) principles.
+Turn education on sustainable development into a hands-on experience!The RETRACE! program’s collection initiatives offer an innovative educational approach that is perfectly aligned with ESD (Education for Sustainable Development) principles.

-The Retrace! program’s cleanups offer an innovative educational approach that is fully aligned with ESD guidelines.
+The Retrace! program’s collection activities offer an innovative educational approach that is fully aligned with ESD guidelines.
 All you need to do is create a school account to get started and access all the available educational resources.

-An enriching experience that goes beyond the classroom walls and connects your students to the major environmental challenges of our time.
+A rewarding experience that goes beyond the classroom and connects your students to the major environmental challenges of our time.

 A ready-to-use educational program for your students

-Our goal: to use cleanup as an enriched learning tool.
+Our goal: to use data collection as a tool for enriched learning.

-The ready-to-use educational resources we provide will help you enrich your lessons and go far beyond simple cleanup.
+The ready-to-use educational resources we provide will help you enrich your lessons and go far beyond simple data collection.

-Your students will discover scientific methods and understand the usefulness of participatory science in environmental research.
+Your students will discover scientific methods and understand the value of citizen science in environmental research.

-Every piece of data collected by your students is meaningful: it first helps to better understand pollution at the local level, thenis integrated into a European database that can be used tochallenge decision-makers and bring about regulatory change.
+Every piece of data collected by your students makes a real difference: first, it helps us better understand pollution at the local level, and second,it is incorporated into a European database that enables usto engage policymakers and drive regulatory change.

 How does it work?

-We have developed programs specifically tailored to the age group of your students, for an optimal educational experience.
+We have developed programs specifically tailored to your students’ age group to ensure an optimal learning experience.

 A real-world field investigation that turns your students into detectives!